pschlump/Go-FTL/server/midlib/AesSrp/AesSrp.md

 1. Cookies and headers are not encrypted.
 2. This only encrypts the RESTful requests and responses.

+For these reasons this protocol should be run over TLS (https) and the security provided should be in addition to standard TLS encryption.

 #### File: aessrp_ext.go Line No: 3089, 528, 3566, 4118